ResplendentAlex/pan-pan-little-shop/README.md

 ## 🛠️ **CONTRIBUTION**<br>
-If you wish to contribute to this project, you must first have the Django framework installed into your device.
-This is because the application is fully developed with the Django framework.
+If you wish to contribute to this project, you can clone the project directly and edit it with any code editor to your liking, assuming that you have Django already setup.
+If not, you should first get Django installed into your device before proceeding as the application is fully developed within the Django framework.<br>
-Here a few links that you could use as tutorials to setup your project:
+Here a few links that you might find helpful in setting up your project:
 1. [Real Python's Tutorial](https://realpython.com/django-setup/)
 2. [Django Official Documentation](https://docs.djangoproject.com/en/5.0/intro/tutorial01/)